Program Selection and Application

 Step 4: After Acceptance

-If accepted, your study abroad office will be notified by email.
-Then, you will be issued an official acceptance packet by postal mail which will include the appropriate documents to support your application for a J-1 visiting student visa at your local U.S. Embassy or Consulate.
+If accepted, both you and your study abroad office will be notified by email.
+Once your DS-2019 is ready, you will be issued an official acceptance packet by postal mail which will include the appropriate documents to support your application for a J-1 visiting student visa at your local U.S. Embassy or Consulate.